AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/account/finance.rst

    .. seealso:: See more details on :ref:`payments <payout-label>` and :ref:`external accounts <external-acc-label>`.

 #.
 And then the scheduled payment date comes.
-After all the waiting and suffering the publisher receives the:ref:`payment <payout-label>`. ЭPayments are made according to the schedule, and the funds are transferred to the  :ref:`main external account <external-acc-label>` specified by the publisher.
+After all the waiting and suffering the publisher receives the :ref:`payment <payout-label>`.
+Payments are made according to the schedule, and the funds are transferred to the  :ref:`main external account <external-acc-label>` specified by the publisher.

 .. _internal-acc-label: